dzsquared/poor-mans-t-sql-formatter-azuredatastudio-extension/README.md

 ## Features

-This formatter has the same features under Azure Data Studio as it has under other environments (Visual Studio, SSMS, Notepad++, Atom Editor):
+This formatter has the same features under Azure Data Studio as it has under other environments (Visual Studio Code, Visual Studio, SSMS, Notepad++, Atom Editor):

 (list to be added - see homepage at http://architectshack.com/PoorMansTSqlFormatter.ashx)